bonomani/devmon/docs/TEMPLATES.md

 sysUpTimeSecs   : MATH          : {sysUpTime} / 100
 UpTimeTxt       : ELAPSED       : {sysUpTimeSecs}
 ```

-Like the oids file, it has three values per line, separated by colons.

 The first value is the OID alias.
 Note that this should be a unique value
 compared to any of the aliases defined in the 'oids' file.
 Notice in this